TencentBlueKing/bk-audit-java-sdk/readme_en.md

 ## Overview

-bk-auditClient-java-sdk is the Go SDK of blueking Audit Center (BK-AUDIT), your system can use BK-Audit easily via SDK.
+bk-audit-java-sdk is the Go SDK of blueking Audit Center (BK-AUDIT), your system can use BK-Audit easily via SDK.

 ## Features